 sudo service apache2 start

-If you still do not see the Ubuntu apache page, make sure that you’ve followed all the above steps correctly.
+If you still do not see the Ubuntu apache page, ensure that you correctly followed all the above steps.

 Setup apache configuration file for Nextcloud.